This section outlines a number of activities and tools necessary to manage and improve suppliers’ performance.

 It is applicable to all goods and services where internal demand and consumption can be influenced to reduce costs.

-Demand often results from internal practice and process rather than from addressing a real need of the organisation.
-The approach is about addressing change ‘in’ an organisation.
-Therefore the starting point will be the culture, policy and behaviours of your organisation.
+Demand often results from internal practices and processes rather than from addressing a real need of the Organisation.
+The approach is about addressing change ‘in’ an Organisation.
+Therefore the starting point will be the culture, policy and behaviours of your Organisation.

-Your organisation can also participate by the sharing of best practice, benchmark behaviour, policy guidance and peer review.
+Your Organisation can also participate by sharing best practice, benchmarking behaviour, creating policy guidance and undertaking peer review.

-Demand management can come at different points in the procurement process. from the initial purchase point e.g. making sure that software licences are purchased for the correct number of users at a single point in time or where costs are recurring as an ongoing activity such as in a category where spend is ongoing and regular, such as stationery or postal services.
+Demand Management can come at different points in the procurement process.
+For example, during the initial purchase point e.g. that software licences are purchased for the correct number of users at a single point in time.
+Demand Management can also occur in situations where costs are recurring as an ongoing activity such as in a category where spend is ongoing and regular (e.g stationery or postal services).

 Demand Management, including behaviour change, represents a significant and untapped opportunity.